Which of the Following Is a Barrier to Entry?

 - Build a realistic timeline – so you can celebrate milestones instead of drowning in setbacks.

-- Negotiate better – knowing the industry’s gatekeepers gives you put to work.
+- Negotiate better – knowing the industry’s gatekeepers gives you take advantage of.

 In short, spotting a barrier to entry early is the difference between a startup that survives and one that never leaves the garage.